G. W. Pabst: Early years

 Pabst was born in Raudnitz, Bohemia, Austria-Hungary (today's Roudnice nad Labem, Czech Republic), the son of a railroad official.
-While growing up in Vienna, he studied drama at the Academy of Decorative Arts and initially began his career as a stage actor in Switzerland, Austria and Germany.
+While growing up in Vienna, he studied drama at the Academy of Decorative Arts and began his career as a stage actor in Switzerland, Austria and Germany.
 In 1910, Pabst traveled to the United States, where he worked as an actor and director at the German Theater in New York City.

 In 1914, he decided to become a director, and he returned to recruit actors in Europe.
 Pabst was in France when World War I began, he was arrested and held as an enemy alien and interned in a prisoner-of-war camp near Brest.
 While imprisoned, Pabst organised a theatre group at the camp and directed French-language plays.
 Upon his release in 1919, he returned to Vienna, where he became director of the Neue Wiener Bühne, an avant-garde theatre.